top of page

 Dialog within spreads can be graphic, thematic, symbolic, in consonance or in opposition, or several (all) of these at once.

-In this stage, every visual element matters.
-I pay close attention to how basic elements—such as the alignment of horizons—carry across pages.
-If the horizon isn’t level from one page to the next, it creates a jarring disconnection, much like a glaring continuity error in cinema.
+In this stage, I pay attention to how basic elements such as the alignment of horizons carry across pages.
+If the horizon isn’t level from one page to the next, it creates a disconnection, much like a continuity error in cinema.
+This is the kind of detail that gets picked up immediately when "reading" a spread.
+Even without formal visual media literacy, the misalignment gnaws at one's subconscious perception.
+People feel something is off, but can't really tell what, or why.

 A key element in my sequencing is my use of digital spaces to test out different arrangements.
 I maintain an old Tumblr blog as a drafting board for small series and regularly share works in progress on a photography Discord server where I discuss ideas with fellow photographers.
 In these environments, I experiment with double-page associations and test successions of 4–6–8 images to see how they interact together.